Neanderthal gene increases risk of severe coronavirus: study | DW | 30.09.2020

-A major risk factor for contracting severe forms of COVID-19 is a gene cluster inherited from Neanderthals, according to a study from Germany's Max Planck Institute published Wednesday.
+A major risk factor for contracting severe forms of COVID-19 is a gene cluster inherited from Neanderthals, according to a study from the Max Planck Institute for Evolutionary Anthropology in Leipzig, Germany, published Wednesday.

 "The probability that humans who inherited this gene variation have to be put on a ventilator when they contract the novel coronavirus Sars-CoV-2 is three times higher," Hugo Zeberg, an evolutionary anthropologist at the institute, said in a statement.